UDISE Plus vs DISE – Key Differences & What Changed in 2026-27

 What was DISE?

 DISE stands for District Information System for Education.
-It was the system used before UDISE Plus to collect education data from schools across India.
+Schools used this old system before the Ministry launched UDISE Plus to collect education data from schools across India.

-DISE was started in the 1990s by the National University of Educational Planning and Administration (NUEPA).
-Every year, schools would fill paper forms - or simple computer forms - with information about their students, teachers, and buildings.
-This data was collected at the district level and sent to the national government.
+NUEPA (National University of Educational Planning and Administration) started DISE in the 1990s.
+Every year, schools filled paper forms - or simple computer forms - with information about their students, teachers, and buildings.
+The department collected the data at the district level and sent it to the national government.

 ℹ️